Vietnam.vn - Nền tảng quảng bá Việt Nam

 Voters cast their ballots at a polling station in Bangkok.
 Photo: CNA

-Although nearly 70 parties are contesting the election, the race is expected to be a contest between two parties: the United Thailand National Party (UTN) of incumbent Prime Minister Prayut Chan-o-cha and Pheu Thai, an offshoot of the Thai Rak Thai party of exiled former Prime Minister Thaksin Shinawatra.
-Thai Rak Thai no longer exists.
+Although nearly 70 parties are contesting the election, it is expected to be a contest between two parties: the United Thailand National Party (UTN) of incumbent Prime Minister Prayut Chan-o-cha and Pheu Thai, an offshoot of the Thai Rak Thai party of exiled former Prime Minister Thaksin Shinawatra.
+Thai Rak Thai is now defunct.

 As inflation weighs on Thailand's post-pandemic economic recovery, livelihood issues have been highlighted by candidates in their election pledges.

 Most parties have promised welfare programs, such as raising the minimum wage, paying pensions, deferring debt and guaranteeing agricultural prices.
 Pheu Thai has pledged to pay 10,000 baht ($293) via e-wallet to every citizen aged 16 and older.
-The parties have also pledged to rewrite the 2017 constitution.
+Parties have also pledged to rewrite the 2017 constitution.

 Thai voters elect new House of Representatives photo 1